Ballet Austin Company Dancers

 PAUL MARTIN

-Paul Martin began his ballet and dance training in West Des Moines, Iowa, under the tutelage of Hank and Beth Adams.
-With their guidance, Paul was able to earn scholarships to notable summer intensive programs to include the Kansas City Ballet School, Nutmeg Conservatory, San Francisco Ballet School and Ballet Austin.
-In 2014, Paul received a scholarship to study full time at the Kansas City Ballet School.
-Joining Ballet Austin II in 2015, Paul performed and trained as an apprentice for 2 years before joining the company in 2017.
-He has performed works by choreographers such as Annabelle Lopez Ochoa, Septime Webre, Christopher Wheeldon, and George Balanchine.
-He has performed a multitude of works by Stephen Mills including Exit Wounds, Grimm Tales, and The Magic Flute.
+Paul began his ballet and dance training in West Des Moines, Iowa, under the tutelage of Hank and Beth Adams.
+With their guidance, Paul earned scholarships to notable summer intensive programs, including Kansas City Ballet School, Nutmeg Conservatory, San Francisco Ballet School and Ballet Austin.
+In 2014, Paul received a scholarship to Kansas City Ballet School where he advanced his training, culminating in a performance opportunity with Kansas City Ballet II.
+As a Ballet Austin TWO apprentice, Paul performed lead roles, such as The Judge in Nick Kepley’s Season of Innocence and The Prince in Nelly Van Bommel’s Snow White.
+Additionally, he’s performed in Jennifer Hart’s Spaces and Stephen Mills’ Touch and The Nutcracker.

 GRACE MORTON

-Grace Morton is from Seattle, Wash.
-She received her early training from Vivian Little and Mary Reardon, school directors of Dance Fremont.
-In 2010 she began training under the direction of Damara Bennett in Oregon Ballet Theater’s professional division.
-She had the chance to tour to Korea and performed in company productions of George Balanchine’s The Nutcracker and Nicolo Fonte’s world premiere of Petrushka.
-As a member of Ballet Austin II, she enjoyed performing featured roles in Stephen Mills’ Luminaria, Jennifer Hart’s Wavemakers, and Nelly Van Bommel’s Snow White.
-After joining the company, Grace has performed roles in classical ballets such as French in Stephen Mills’ The Nutcracker, Puss ‘n Boots in The Sleeping Beauty, and Four Little Swans in Swan Lake.
-She has also had the pleasure to appear in George Balanchine’s Agon, Stephen Mills’ One/the body’s grace, Gabriel Lamb’s Dovetail, James Gregg’s The Space Between, and Jennifer Hart’s To Here.
-Grace has danced in project-based company Performa/Dance, and appeared in Zilker Theatre Production’s presentation of Oklahoma! as Dream Laurie.
+Grace is from Seattle, WA.
+She received her early training at Dance Fremont under the direction of Vivian Little and Mary Reardon.
+In 2010 she continued her study under Damara Bennett in Oregon Ballet Theater’s professional division.
+As a member of Ballet Austin TWO she enjoyed performing featured roles in Stephen Mills’ Luminaria, Jennifer Hart’s Wavemakers, and Nelly van Bommel’s Snow White.
+After joining the company, Grace has danced lead roles in Mills’ The Nutcracker (Snow Queen, French), One/the body’s grace, and CARBON53.
+She has also appeared in works by George Balanchine, James Gregg, Jennifer Hart, Gabriel Lamb, Pontus Lidberg, Annabelle Lopez Ochoa, and Pam Tanowitz.
+Grace has danced for project-based company Performa/Dance and appeared in Zilker Theatre Production’s presentation of Oklahoma! as Dream Laurie.
 She is also a teacher in the Ballet Austin Academy.

 SAHEL FLORA PASCUAL